-We are in the 1st iteration of the QOMS report, and we aim to present high-quality outcome data that follows peer-reviewed exemplar processes of quality control in surgical performance.
-We follow a processes outlined in the literature (25) to judge thresholds at which unit level data and risk adjustment processes can be deemed sufficiently robust to proceed to presentation of comparative data.
+We are in the first iteration of the QOMS report, and we aim to present high-quality outcome data that follows peer-reviewed exemplar processes of quality control in surgical performance.
+We follow a processes outlined in the literature25 to judge thresholds at which unit level data and risk adjustment processes can be deemed sufficiently robust to proceed to presentation of comparative data.
 There are currently aspects of this project that are attempting new methods or new applications of currently deployed methods of measuring quality of care.
-We follow guidance for validating models and constructing funnel plots for binary outcomes, but we are not aware, at the time of writing, of similar processes to follow for continuous outcomes (such as length of hospital stay) which will be outlined (see online technical appendices).
-We have adapted the CuSUM methodology (26) for tracking hospital mortality, substituting free-flap failure as the outcome variable.
+We follow guidance for validating models and constructing funnel plots for binary outcomes, but we are not aware, at the time of writing, of similar processes to follow for continuous outcomes (such as length of hospital stay) which will be outlined (Technical appendix).
+We have adapted the CuSUM methodology26 for tracking hospital mortality, substituting free-flap failure as the outcome variable.

-In relation to binary outcomes Verberg (25) proposes the following 6 steps be followed in compiling graphics (such as funnel plots) when presenting comparative data on unit performance:
+In relation to binary outcomes Verberg25 proposes the following six steps be followed in compiling graphics (such as funnel plots) when presenting comparative data on unit performance:

-- (1) defining policy level input - (2) checking the quality of models used for case-mix correction - (3) examining whether the number of observations per hospital is sufficient - (4) testing for overdispersion of the values of the quality indicator - (5) testing whether the values of quality indicators are associated with institutional characteristics - (6) specifying how the funnel plot should be constructed.
+- (1) defining policy level input - (2) checking the quality of models used for case-mix correction

-Step 1 addresses the considered choice of metrics outlined in the foreword and report introduction, in addition to the chapter introduction.
+(3) examining whether the number of observations per hospital is sufficient

+(4) testing for overdispersion of the values of the quality indicator

+(5) testing whether the values of quality indicators are associated with institutional characteristics chapter introduction.
 Step 2 is contained in the scientific papers describing the validation processes of the riskadjustment models.
 We are in the process of further validating these models on the QOMS dataset, in effect external validation, the reports of which will be appended to this report.
-We will set the minimum threshold of data contribution necessary before presenting outcome data, because too few cases invites randomness to a degree that could misrepresent true performance reporting.
+We will set the minimum threshold of data contribution necessary before presenting outcome data, because too few cases invite randomness to a degree that could misrepresent true performance reporting.
 Statistical processes to identify gross variation in outcomes, despite risk adjustment processes applied, might lead to resetting of the 95% and 99% confidence intervals and where this is done it will be openly acknowledged.
 Of interest to the steering group, the readership and perhaps commissioners, is the association of risk-adjusted outcomes to institutional characteristics such as case-volume, numbers of surgeons and case-mix aspects of the patient population.
-Our organisational questionnaire, submitted early in the 1st year of data collection, should provide the necessary data to complete this phase of the quality assurance in the near future.
+Our organisational questionnaire, submitted early in the first year of data collection, should provide the necessary data to complete this phase of the quality assurance in the near future.
 Finally, the funnel plot construction including choice of benchmark, control limits (and their shape) and presentation of non-included data will be applied.